energy-analytics-project/energy-dashboard-cli/README.md

 ### Create Jupyter Notebook

-TODO

-This is what most of the users of this project want to do.
+TODO : This is what most of the users of this project want to do.

+The code to automatically generate jupyter notebooks has not been written yet, but it's essentially two things:

+* look at the generated database and the tables in that database (or the .sql files)
+* use Jinja2 templating to emit a Jupyter Notebook with the Pandas queries wired in

+While the code to _automatically_ generate this hasn't been written yet, you can always write your own Jupyter Notebook and manualy specify the database and queries... just look at the samples in the energy-dashboard/notebooks directory.

-### Process Data Feeds
+### Curate Data Feeds

 At a high level, a data feed is simply a url and some instructions for processing it.
 The url is stored in the `manifest.json`, and the processing instructions